Abraham Lincoln’s Favorite Doctor

 —President Abraham Lincoln

-Another account from Entertaining a Nation claimed that Mrs. Lincoln was given a demonstration of Newell’s life-saving techniques right on the beach during her celebrated trip to the Long Branch in the summer of 1861.
+An account from Entertaining a Nation claimed that Mrs. Lincoln was given a demonstration of Newell’s life-saving techniques right on the beach during her celebrated trip to the Long Branch in the summer of 1861.

 Newell, like Lincoln, was a member of the Whig Party when he entered politics and later joined the Republican Party.
 During his political career, the doctor was an advocate for low taxes, balanced budgets, and improvements to the school system.

 In my study of history — if you dig deep enough you will find a physician often playing a large part in history-making events.
-An old photo of Lincoln up on the podium during the Gettysburg Address in November 1863 was recently uncovered and enhanced.
+An old photo of Lincoln on the podium during the Gettysburg Address in November 1863 was recently uncovered and enhanced.
 And who else was up on the dais that fateful day in Western Pennsylvania at perhaps the greatest moment of President Lincoln’s life?
 It was Dr. William Augustus Newell.